near/docs/docs/3.tutorials/crosswords/01-basics/01-set-up-skeleton.md

 When you typed `near login`, NEAR CLI generated a key pair: a private and public key.
 It kept the private key tucked away in a JSON file and sent the public key as a URL parameter to NEAR Wallet.
 The URL is long and contains other info instructing NEAR Wallet to "add a full access key" to the account.
 Our browser's local storage had a key (created when the account was made) that is able to do several things, including adding another key.
 It took the public key from the URL parameter, used it as an argument, and voilà: the testnet account has an additional key!
 :::

-You can see the keys associated with your account by running following command, replacing `friend.testnet` with your account name:
+You can see the keys associated with your account by running the following command, replacing `friend.testnet` with your account name:

     near keys friend.testnet